hegelai/prompttools/README.md

 There are primarily two ways you can use `prompttools` in your LLM workflow:

 1. Run experiments in [notebooks](/examples/notebooks/).
-1. Write [unit tests](/examples/prompttests/example.py) and integrate them into CI/CD like [Github Actions](/.github/workflows/post-commit.yaml).
+1. Write [unit tests](/examples/prompttests/example.py) and integrate them in your CI/CD workflow [via GitHub Actions](/.github/workflows/post-commit.yaml).

 ### Notebooks